Isaac Paredes Preview, Player Props: Rays vs. Guardians

 Guardians Pitching Rankings

-- In his most recent appearance on Wednesday, July 5, the right-hander threw 4 1/3 innings against the Atlanta Braves, giving up five earned runs while surrendering 11 hits.
+- In his most recent outing on Saturday against the Toronto Blue Jays, the left-hander tossed four innings, allowing five earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.